JugesPatel/dmblog/_drafts/Creating-adventure-setting.md

 ## Roughly Mapping the Area - 5 to 10 minutes

 This step is just to put everything into relation of each other.
-You can feel free to draw out a physical map on pen and paper for a visual or even find a map online and just modify it to suit your needs.
+You can feel free to draw out a physical map with pen and paper for a visual or even find a map online and just modify it to suit your needs.
 The important part of this step is just roughly determining the distances to get from location to location and mapping out any landmarks.

 | ![Cloverton.png](/assets/img/Cloverton.png) |
 |:--:|